TrashPandaCode/reports/ia-final/main.typ

 The user testing concept was designed to gather feedback on the usability and educational effectiveness of Dumpster Diving.
 It was conducted as a structured evaluation combining think-aloud protocol with standardized questionnaires.
 Test participants were asked to complete the first four levels of the game while continuously verbalizing their thoughts, impressions, and most importantly their points of confusion.
 An observer would document these utterances and transfer them into a structured list of concrete improvement suggestions.

-For quantitative assessment, we implemented a Google Form that exclusively captured anonymized data.
+// D: maybe add a reference for the system usability scale For quantitative assessment, we implemented a Google Form that exclusively captured anonymized data.
 The only demographic information collected included the participants' age and prior knowledge - specifically whether they studied a related field or had already taken and passed the Computer Animation module.
 The questionnaire followed the established System Usability Scale (SUS), adopting its proven 10-item structure with a few additional questions tailored to our specific context.

 === Results